US Paycheck calculator

 Pay frequencies

-- Weekly: 52 pay periods/year
+- Weekly: 52 periods/year

-- Bi-weekly: 26 pay periods/year
+- Bi-weekly: 26 periods/year (most common)

-- Semi-monthly: 24 pay periods/year (1st and 15th typical)
+- Semi-monthly: 24 periods/year

-- Monthly: 12 pay periods/year
+- Monthly: 12 periods/year

-Pre-tax vs post-tax deductions
+Pre-tax vs post-tax (US accounts)

 Common mistakes

-What this calculator doesn't cover
+What this doesn't cover

-- Garnishments, child support, alimony
+- Garnishments, child support

 Related calculators